IEC 62304: Unit tests are not Unit tests

-Unit testing was popularized by the practice of Test Driven Design and extreme programming in the late 90’s.
+Unit testing was popularized by the practice of Test Driven Design and extreme programming in the late ’90s.
 JUnit was the first xUnit testing framework getting widely used and the concept was reused for other development stacks.
-The xUnit testing frameworks have since then evolved and is today widely used for automated testing in many industries, including the medical device industry.
+The xUnit testing frameworks have since then evolved and are today widely used for automated testing in many industries, including the medical device industry.
 Over time, the frameworks have become increasingly versatile and are today used far beyond the original scope of classical unit testing.

 Unfortunately, there seems not to be a commonly accepted definition.
 This leaves us, the implementers of the standard, with much freedom and little support.

 Let’s now move the focus from the definition of a “Software Unit” in IEC 62304 to the definition of a “Unit” in classical "Unit Testing".
-Wikipedia suggests several definitions (which are all variants of the word “small”) but conclude that at the business end of unit testing, we find a piece of code that can be tested in isolation.
+Wikipedia suggests several definitions (which are all variants of the word “small”) but concludes that at the business end of unit testing, we find a piece of code that can be tested in isolation.
 This is in general a much finer level of granularity than "Software Units" in IEC 62304.
 Whereas a “Software Unit” in IEC 62304 is an architectural building block, a “Unit” in Unit Testing is simply something that can be tested in isolation with no explicit relation to the software architecture.